CloudAstro/MicroHack/01-build-your-modern-web-application/Challenges/02-Create-a-react-web-app.md

 ## Challenge Completed if

-- A React App with Hello World exists as deployable solution
+- A React App with Hello World exists as deployable solution in the root folder of the repository.